How to Marry a Millionaire-1953

 How to Marry a Millionaire (1953) is a light-hearted, fun, romantic comedy from 1953 that features three leading ladies, famous at the time- Lauren Bacall, Betty Grable, and the legendary Marilyn Monroe.

-The backdrop used in the film is New York City, in the 1950s, warm and sophisticated, and pleasing.
-This is an appropriate setting as all three women featured in the film are models searching for wealthy suitors.
+The backdrop used in the film is New York City, in the 1950s, warm, sophisticated, and pleasing.
+This is an appropriate setting as all three women featured are models searching for wealthy suitors.

 Schatze (Bacall), Loco (Grable), and Pola (Monroe) are blatant gold-diggers, set on using their looks and charms to seduce rich men into marriage.
 They rent an enormous and lavish apartment (the owner is out of the country and avoiding the IRS) and slowly sell the furniture to pay the rent.

-Very soon I noticed similarities to the 1980’s television sitcom The Golden Girls.
-As a whole, the ladies on the Golden Girls were constantly pursuing men- albeit not always rich men, but more specifically, Schatze resembles Dorothy in her directness, leadership skills, and height.
+I noticed similarities to the 1980’s television sitcom The Golden Girls.
+The ladies on The Golden Girls were constantly pursuing men- albeit not always rich men, but more specifically, Schatze resembles Dorothy in her directness, leadership skills, and height.

-Loco has qualities attributed to Blanche- sexiness and a coquettish manner.
+Loco has qualities attributed to Blanche- sexiness and a flirty manner.
 Finally, Pola is dizzy and blonde, a close match for Rose.
 Unquestionably, How to Marry a Millionaire influenced the iconic television series.

 How wonderful the setting is.
 Interspersed throughout the film are shots of Manhattan, not to mention the visible New York City skyline from the lady’s luxurious apartment where men come and go in attempts to pursue the eligible women.